DWilliamZero/all-weather-app/README.md

-# The All Weather App!
+# The All Weather App
 A responsive web app that provides 5-day weather forecasts by zip-code, using the OpenWeather API.

 ## **Description:**